capri-docking/capri-docking.github.io/assessment/index.md

 These two targets featured binding of two different Fab's to a major histocompatibility complex-I.  All AlphaFold models were incorrect.
 Interestingly, a few groups managed medium-quality solutions (and no acceptable!) for T233.
-These were S_Chang, Kihara, Zou, Huang, Venclovas and scorer groups Zou and Venclovas.
+These were S_Chang, Kihara, Zou, Venclovas, Huang and server HDOCK, which were recognized by scorer groups Venclovas and Zou.
 For T234, no acceptable models were submitted by predictors, but a few acceptable and one medium quality model were available in the shuffled set.
 Only the Giulini scorer group recognized an acceptable quality model, and submitted it as their scorer model 10.

 ### Round 54 CASP15-CAPRI